newrelic-experimental/aqm-automater/README.md

  - api_key(required):
     - NR CUSTOMERS: Please use a NR USER KEY for this value

-    - NR ADMINS: If you don't have access to a customers NR USER KEY, use a NR Insights Insert key here, and include a browser cookie below.
+    - NR ADMINS: If you don't have access to a customers NR USER KEY, leave blank and include a browser cookie below.

+ - webhook_key(required): NR INSIGHTS INSERT key or NR LICENSE INGEST Key

  - cookie: NR admin cookie(from gql request header via browser).

 <br />